kostasKar/ArduinoPID/README.md

  Call shouldExecuteInLoop() inside loop().
  When it returns true, call compute().
- Alternatively, the user may handle timing (e.g. within an ISR) and directly call compute();
+ Alternatively, the user may handle timing (e.g. within an ISR) and directly call compute()

 ```
 void loop() {